The Bye Bye Man: Release

+Reception

 Box office

 The Bye Bye Man grossed $22.4 million in the United States and Canada and $4.3 million in other territories, for a worldwide total of $26.7 million, against a production budget of $7.4 million.

 In North America, the film was released alongside the openings of Monster Trucks and Sleepless, as well as the wide releases of Silence, Patriots Day, and Live by Night, and was expected to gross around $10 million from 2,220 theaters in its opening weekend.
 It ended up opening to $13.2 million, finishing above expectations and 4th at the box office.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 19% based on 89 reviews and an average rating of 3.70/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 18% based on 92 reviews and an average rating of 3.70/10.
 The site's critical consensus reads, "The Bye Bye Man clumsily mashes together elements from better horror films, adding up to a derivative effort as short on originality as it is on narrative coherency or satisfying scares."
 On Metacritic, the film has a score of 37 out of 100 based on 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 A. A. Dowd of The A.V.
 Club said, "on top of the general hoariness, this is also an uncommonly, at times unbelievably inept movie; from its acting to its script to most of its technical aspects, it feels barely fit for the big screen.
 The Bye Bye Man is so bad, in fact, that it retroactively improves the half-assed Hollywood horror that it’d be lucky to better resemble."
 Kalyn Corrigan, writing for Bloody Disgusting, said the film had "poorly developed characters", a "muddled mythology", and "horribly shoddy editing", ultimately giving the film a 2/5 rating.
 Jake Dee for JoBlo.com said "in a room full of 200 or so public patrons, the film drew far more auditory laughs than terrified gasps," and awarded it a 3/10 rating.